-Pharmacies (약국) are on most urban blocks.
-Since the 2000 reform, antibiotics and stronger medications require a prescription.
-English-friendly pharmacies cluster in Itaewon, Hannam, and Gangnam.
-24-hour access is available via a rotating night-pharmacy roster — search "24시 약국" on Naver Maps or Kakao Maps.
+You'll find pharmacies (약국) on most city blocks.
+Since a reform in 2000, antibiotics and stronger medicines require a prescription.
+English-friendly pharmacies cluster in areas like Itaewon and Gangnam, and there's a rotating late-night roster.
+Search "24시 약국" on Naver or Kakao Maps to find one that's open.

-Dial 119 for ambulance and medical emergencies: free, nationwide, with 3-way English interpretation via the Korea Tourism Organization.
-Response is 5–8 minutes in Seoul/Busan and up to 45 minutes in rural areas.
-Ambulances default to the nearest Emergency Medical Center (응급의료센터).
+Dial 119 for an ambulance or any medical emergency.
+It's free, nationwide, and offers English interpretation.
+Ambulances arrive in 5–8 minutes in Seoul and Busan, and up to 45 minutes in rural areas, taking you to the nearest emergency medical center (응급의료센터).

 F-1-D Digital Nomad, D-2/D-4 student, D-10 job seeker, E-series and F-series visas — both Feather plans meet the requirements.

-All your documents (proof of coverage, English versions) instantly in your account.
-Accepted by Korean immigration worldwide.
+All your documents (proof of coverage, English versions) are instantly in your account.
+Accepted by Korean immigration.

 Get global medical coverage in under 5 minutes.